-Ever experience a toilet that takes forever to fill up, a showerhead hardly putting out any water or a washing machine that takes days to fill up?
+Ever experience a toilet that takes forever to fill up, that has low water pressure problems, a showerhead hardly putting out any water or a washing machine that takes days to fill up?
 If you do, you, my friend, are suffering from low water pressure problem.
 Luckily, there are some simple tips on how to fix this.

 Low water pressure can be a problem that makes the most everyday tasks difficult.
 It can be caused by some issues in your home’s plumbing system and fixing it can sometimes be manageable, but first, you will have to troubleshoot low water pressure in and around your house.

 The initial thing you have to do is to check if the low water pressure is affecting your whole house or if it occurs in a specific fixture.
 If it’s the later one, then focus on fixing that particular plumbing fixture.

 If a showerhead has low water pressure, but there is plenty of water coming out in another section of the house, then it may just be that the showerhead is clogged up with hard water deposits.
 You can resolve this by replacing or cleaning the showerhead.
 Unscrew the showerhead and turn on the valve and divert it to the showerhead to flush out any debris.
 If you’ve noticed varying flow from each hole in the showerhead, the buildup is likely the problem.

 2. Bathroom Faucet

 Usually, the reason behind the low pressure in faucets is the clogged aerator.
 You can quickly check it by unscrewing the nozzle and search for signs of a clog.
 The aerator may need to be cleaned or replaced (which is very expensive.)
 Before you screw the aerator back on, turn on the faucet to make sure you’ve identified the issue.

 If low pressure continues despite the absence of the aerator, it can indicate a clog somewhere in the line leading to the sink.
 Clogs found deep in the pipe are best handled by a professional plumber.